AlcheraInc/kyc-demo/README-en.md

     "name": "홍길동",
     "phone_number": "01012345678",
     "birthday": "2000-01-01",
-    "result_type": only for reviewer function in Admin page
-    //            WHEN r.result_type = 1     THEN "auto_approve"
-    //            WHEN r.result_type = 2     THEN "auto_reject"
-    //            WHEN r.result_type = 3     THEN "manual_approve"
-    //            WHEN r.result_type = 4     THEN "manual_reject"
-    //            WHEN r.result_type = 5     THEN "wait_review"
-    "rejected_reason": only for reviewer function in Admin page "reviewer_name": only for reviewer function in Admin page "module": { The functions that a customer uses
+    "result_type": only for reviewer function in Admin page   // "rejected_reason": only for reviewer function in Admin page "reviewer_name": only for reviewer function in Admin page "module": { The functions that a customer uses